NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, none, electric resistance, gas fired, heat pump
+     - none, electric resistance, gas fired, heat pump
      - The type of permanent spa heater.
 Use 'none' if there is no permanent spa heater.
    * - ``permanent_spa_heater_annual_kwh``
      - false